 What Qualifies as Churn

-Subscriber churn occurs when a customer goes from non-zero Monthly Recurring Revenue (MRR) to zero MRR.
-This means that if a customer has two paid subscriptions and cancels one of them, they have not yet churned.
+Subscriber churn occurs when a subscription goes from non-zero Monthly Recurring Revenue (MRR) to zero MRR.
+This means that if a customer has two paid subscriptions and cancels one of them, this will count as a single churn.